-Rapé is an indigenous medicine, it contains a powerful spirit that should be treated as such.
-It is a very strong medicine that can bring good or bad depending on its use.
+Rapé is an indigenous medicine, it contains a powerful spirit that must be treated as such, since it can bring good or evil depending on its use.

 Rapé is not taken every moment.
 For those who study it, it is recommended to take it in the morning, on an empty stomach, at the end of the afternoon, after work and at night, before going to sleep, to bring good dreams and have a peaceful night.
 In rituals it can be taken several times depending on the need.
 It is also advisable to take breaks for a few days.

-It is not recommended to lend the application instruments, mainly the kuripé, unless it is a person who takes Rapé and in whom you fully trust.
+It is not recommended to lend the application instruments, mainly the kuripé, unless it is a person who takes Rapé and whom you fully trust.

-Only take Rapé from someone you know and trust.
+Only take Rapé from those you know and trust.
 Avoid taking Rapé of unknown origin.

 -To receive the medicine we must be receptive, and in inner stillness.

--It is a good idea to have a bottle of water and paper ready nearby to blow your nose when necessary (Wait at least a few minutes after being projected).
-If you think you are going to be thirsty, it is better to drink water before taking snuff.
+-It is a good idea to have a bottle of water and paper ready nearby to blow your nose when necessary (Wait at least a few minutes after being blown).
+If you are going to be thirsty, it is better to drink water before taking it.

--Do not eat immediately before taking rapé, since if the medicine is strong, it can “turn” the stomach and even cause vomiting.
-If you think the medicine might make you vomit, have a place ready for easy access.
+-You should not eat immediately before taking Rapé, since if the medicine is strong, it can “stir” the stomach and cause vomiting.

--Try, as far as possible, that nobody interrupts your contemplative moment, in which you will be especially sensitive.
+-You should ensure, as far as possible, that other people do not interrupt the contemplative moment, in which you are especially sensitive.

 Projectors: Tepi and Kuripé

 The rapé is projected by means of a utensil called Tepi or Kuripé by blowing (it is never snorted or inhaled).